Jaden-Nix/pre/replit.md

 ---

 ## Overview
-Predora is an AI-native prediction market platform originally built on BNB Chain, featuring a TikTok-style "Quick Play" interface.
-Currently running in Firestore-only demo mode (blockchain temporarily disabled).
-Its core purpose is to offer a decentralized and engaging platform for users to predict outcomes.
+Predora is an AI-native prediction market platform built on BNB Chain, featuring a TikTok-style "Quick Play" interface.
+It uses a **hybrid architecture** supporting both on-chain (BSC Testnet with real BNB) and Firestore-only betting.
+On-chain betting works for markets with `onChainMarketId` when users connect MetaMask wallets. $PRED token is a Firestore display currency valued at $600, NOT currently integrated for on-chain betting (on-chain uses BNB only).
 Predora leverages AI for market generation, resolution, and content moderation, alongside a community-driven jury system for dispute resolution.

 ## User Preferences
 - Vanilla HTML/CSS/JS architecture (original design, not Next.js)